klusht/deploy-k8s-cluster-ansible/README.md

 #### Additional optionals playbooks
 - Only if you don't have kubectl already installed you can use `./optionals/optional-install-configure-local-kubectl.yaml` to install and configure the kubectl on your local machine to point to the cluster.

+#### Comments
+I did not used vagrant to initialize VM on any hypervisor ( virtualbox/vmware ) as there is a clear dependency to have first network interface as NAT, which affects the kubeadm cluster installation being the primary NIC and the resulting IP not being accessible from outside.